higs4281/panda-loaders/README.md

      • it sidesteps memory issues that you can encounter in PANDA's loading GUI
      • it only uses PANDA index space
-     • it results in a dataset with external_id values, which makes them editable via the api
+     • it results in a dataset with external_id values, which makes rows editable via the api

 Dependencies are csvkit and requests.
 It also uses Django's slugify function.